gramsimamsi/10-threads/README.md

 It also needs the same references as the cook to dequeue completed dishes and to update the UI.

 In the `run()` method the waiter has to dequeue the completed dishes.
-Aftewards the waiter has to serve the dish.
+Afterwards the waiter has to serve the dish.
 To simulate that call `Thread.sleep()` with a random time (between 0 and 1000ms).
 When the dish is served update the UI by calling the `updateProgress()` method on the `ProgressReporter` instance.